Architecture

 NOTE

-If you need to configure SSL, for example if you're running over the internet, you'll need to turn off s3.are_local_buckets
+If you need to configure SSL, you'll need to turn off s3.are_local_buckets

 (which disables SSL in the default starter compose template).